• Skip to main content

 ½ block extra-firm tofu

-• Combine all seasonings needed to make the stir-fry sauce.
+• Combine all seasonings needed for the filling.

 1 tablespoon soy sauce, ½ tablespoon rice vinegar, 1 teaspoon shaoxing wine, 1 teaspoon sesame oil, 1 teaspoon sugar